 - Third Party Only covering third party property damage and/or bodily injury

 What items do I have to include to arrive to the sum insured?

-Hull and Equipment : Including inboard engines (if applicable) and all items normally given in the vessel specifications and items of electronic equipment that do not form part of the internal fittings which may be purchased separately or removed from the vessel while not in use.
+Hull and Equipment : Including inboard engines (if applicable) and all items normally given in the vessel specifications and items of electronic equipment i.e those forming part of the integral fittings of the boat and those (purchased separately or removed from the vessel while not in use.)